-This topic describes the system requirements, user requirements, and resource requirements for establishing remote connections and running remote commands in Windows PowerShell.
+This topic describes the system requirements, user requirements, and resource requirements for establishing remote connections and running remote commands in PowerShell.
 It also provides instructions for configuring remote operations.

 Note: Many cmdlets (including the Get-Service, Get-Process, Get-WMIObject, Get-EventLog, and Get-WinEvent cmdlets) get objects from remote computers by using Microsoft .NET Framework methods to retrieve the objects.
-They do not use the Windows PowerShell remoting infrastructure.
+They do not use the PowerShell remoting infrastructure.
 The requirements in this document do not apply to these cmdlets.

 To find the cmdlets that have a ComputerName parameter but do not use Windows PowerShell remoting, read the description of the ComputerName parameter of the cmdlets.